 If you have files saved in your University of Otago OneDrive, you will lose access to these when your StudentMail is disabled.
 You should download any files you wish to keep and store them on your home computer or external hard drive.
 See the related answer for instructions and advice on checking and downloading your files from OneDrive:

-Step 4: Get your own copy of Office 365
+Step 4: Get your own copy of Microsoft 365

-If you downloaded Microsoft Office 365 for your computer through the University, your subscription ends when your StudentMail is disabled.
-If you want to keep using Office 365 you will need to buy a personal copy from Microsoft.
-See the related answer if you are not sure whether your copy of Office is University-provided:
+If you downloaded Microsoft 365 for your computer through the University, your subscription ends when your StudentMail is disabled.
+If you want to keep using Microsoft 365 you will need to buy a personal copy from Microsoft.
+See the related answer if you are not sure whether your copy of Microsoft 365 is University-provided:

 Contact AskOtago Student IT Services in person at the AskOtago Central Hub, Dunedin campus, or: